Enlarged Transformation Group: Star Models,Dark Matter Halos and Solar System Dynamics: Motion of a Test Particle in the External Field Solution. Comparison with Solar System Predictions of General Relativity.

 with

-To first order, the isotropic metric and its corresponding stress energy tensor are equivalent to the metric of (60).
+To first order, the isotropic metric and its corresponding stress energy tensor are equivalent to the metric of (61).

 We again note that, unlike most other alternatives to general relativity, the theory based on the conservation group when interpreted as a manifold has a non-vanishing stress energy tensor.
-Suppose we apply the ideal gas law to the halo with a pressure of $\bar{p}=\frac13(p_r+2p_T)$ and assume that the halo is comprised of particles with mass $\hat{m}$ ev.
-The resulting temperature is $T=\frac73 \hat{m}$ cm $\; = 2.70\times 10^4\, $ K. If the masses of the constituent matter in the halo are approximately 36 ev, the resulting temperature would be approximately $10^6\;$K and hence would explain the high temperature of the corona.
-These considerations also suggest that the dark matter may be a mixture of the neutrinos $\nu_e$, $\nu_\mu$ and $\nu_\tau$.
+Suppose we apply (30) and assume that the halo is comprised of particles with mass $\hat{m}$ eV.
+For the metric (61), the resulting temperature per unit mass is $T=\frac73$, i.e., $ 2.70\times 10^4\, $ degrees Kelvin per electron volt.
+If the masses of the constituent matter in the halo are approximately 36 ev, the resulting temperature would be approximately $10^6\;$K and hence would explain the high temperature of the corona.
+This suggests that dark matter is composed of particles of small mass, possibly a mixture of the neutrinos $\nu_e$, $\nu_\mu$ and $\nu_\tau$.

 {\bf Deflection of Light and Time Delay. } For null rays which model photon motion, $ds^2=0$, and we see from (15) that for position vector ${\bf r}$,